 £249,000 Compensation For A Broken Pelvis

-At Legal Expert, we work with a panel of specialist no win no fee solicitors across the country who work hard to deliver high-quality legal services to claimants in personal injury cases, such as securing compensation for a broken pelvis.
-No matter the nature or severity of your injury, if you have been injured, contracted an illness or had a condition made worse as a result of an accident which was not your fault, talk to our specialist team today and start making your personal injury claim.
+By Marianne Herondale.
+Last Updated 21st April 2022.
+At Legal Expert, we work with a panel of specialised No Win No Fee solicitors across the country who work hard to deliver high-quality legal services to claimants in personal injury cases, such as securing compensation for a broken pelvis.
+No matter the nature or severity of your injury, if you have been injured, contracted an illness or had a condition made worse as a result of an accident that was not your fault, talk to our specialist team today and start making your personal injury claim.

 In this case study, we are looking at an example of compensation for a broken pelvis.
 The claimant was a female passenger in a car accident.
 The claim was made against the driver of the car she was a passenger in.
 Solicitors alleged that the defendant was responsible for the high-speed car accident, and thus the claimants’ broken pelvis injury.
 The case was settled at London’s High Court and the claimant was awarded a total of £249,000 in compensation.